Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 32

 The door to this crypt has no name or epitaph on it.
+____

-This crypt is empty except for two alcoves in the back wall.
-Above the alcoves are carved the following words: PASS Nor THESE PORTALS YE FOOLISH MORTALS
+"This crypt is empty except for two alcoves in the back wall.
+Above the alcoves are carved the following words:
+PASS NOT THESE PORTALS YE FOOLISH MORTALS"
+____
 A detect magic spell reveals that both alcoves radiate strong auras of conjuration magic.

 Creatures that enter the eastern alcove of this crypt are teleported to the eastern alcove of [[Strahd]]'s tomb (area K86).
 Stepping into the western alcove of this crypt has no effect, but any creature that teleports from the western alcove of area K86 appears here.